Syllabus for COM-335

 Movies dealing with cross-cultural issues are easy to come by, are an enjoyable way to observe what may happen when cultures collide.
 Some noteworthy movies that illustrate aspects of intercultural communications—often humorously or very dramatically—are: My Big Fat Greek Wedding, Bend it Like Beckham, Gung Ho, Tootsie (for male-female communication insight), The Birdcage (for insight into the culture and communication of gay individuals), Black Rain, King Ralph, Moscow on the Hudson and Lost in Translation.
 Check out some of these titles in movie guides or on Internet sites to see if you think you’d enjoy any of them for what they say about the cultural issues on which they focus.

-Elements of Intercultural Communication is a three-credit online course, consisting of six modules.
+Intercultural Communication is a three-credit online course, consisting of six modules.
 Modules include learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, take a proctored midterm examination, and complete a final project.
 See below for more details.

 Consult the Course Calendar for assignment due dates.

 In addition to posting an introduction to the class in Module 1, you are required to participate in five graded online discussions.